TuneFlat/TuneFlat/README.md

 - Renpy Dev Tools: Dev tools for Renpy.
 If you're a Visual Novel developer that's interested please contact me on Discord: Tune#2543

 ### Other
 My biggest passion is to create.
-Aside from programming I often do things like art, music, 3D modeling, and video editting.
+Aside from programming I often do things like art, music, 3D modeling, and video editing.
-I'm comfortable with a good number of different tools and softwares.
+I'm comfortable with a good number of different tools and software.

 My current favorite software are:
 - LMMS